 If you want simplicity, AbiWord is well worth trying.

-It has been around for a long time now, and while it might look a little outdated, its functionality is definitely not.
+It has been around for a long time now, and while it might look a little outdated, its functionality is not.

-One of its key features is that it allows drag and drop paragraphs, which can at times be practical.
+One of its key features is that it allows drag-and-drop paragraphs, which can, at times, be practical.

 While Excel has had this for years, Word never has, so working on two documents at the same time is much more efficient in WPS.

-5. SoftMaker Free Office
+7. SoftMaker Free Office – Free

-Although TextMaker is the free word processor in this office suite, it doesn’t come with the ability to save in docx format unless you opt for the premium version.
+But it doesn’t come with the ability to save in docx format unless you opt for the premium version.

 But you can open and edit docx files.